 These are the most common questions from readers about deer-vehicle collisions and their car insurance policies.

-To be covered for a run-in with a deer, you need to have comprehensive coverage as part of your car insurance policy.
+To be covered for a run-in with a deer, you need comprehensive coverage as part of your car insurance policy.
 Although the accident with the deer wasn’t your fault, you still will have to pay your comprehensive deductible amount.
 Your mandated state car insurance does not include comprehensive coverage.

-You might think a deer strike would be covered by collision, since this coverage normally covers when your car has an impact with another vehicle or object.
-However, contact with animals (wild or domestic) is specifically listed as a loss covered by “other than collision,” which means comprehensive coverage.
+You might think a deer strike would be covered by collision since this coverage normally covers when your car hits another vehicle or object.
+However, contact with animals (wild or domestic) is specifically listed as a loss covered by “other than collision,” which means comprehensive coverage applies.

-If you have only liability coverage, then your insurer won't pay for damages from hitting a deer.
-Liability insurance covers the damage you do to others and not your own vehicle.
+If you have only liability coverage, your insurer won’t pay for damages from hitting a deer.
+Liability insurance covers the damage you do to others and not your vehicle.

 When you hit a deer, your claim is filed under comprehensive insurance.
 But if you swerve to miss a deer and crash, it is a collision claim.

-Although a deer may have started the chain of events that led you to crash the car, if your vehicle didn’t actually have contact with the animal, it isn’t a comprehensive claim.
-If you collide with another car or an object (such as a guardrail or tree) or roll your vehicle, the claim for your damages falls under your collision coverage.
+Although a deer may have started the chain of events that led you to crash the car, it isn’t a comprehensive claim if your vehicle didn’t contact the animal.
+If you hit another car or an object (such as a guardrail or tree) or roll your vehicle, the damage claim falls under your collision coverage.

-No. No states will pay for repairs to your vehicle, or even your deductible, if you hit a deer.
+No. No states will pay for repairs to your vehicle or your deductible if you hit a deer.
 Yes, your state may have an agency to manage the deer population, but it can’t prevent deer from running into the roadway — especially during mating and migration season.

-In general, car insurance companies don't require you to fill out a police report to file a comprehensive claim for hitting a deer, but it’s advisable to contact authorities anyway.
+In general, car insurance companies don’t require you to fill out a police report to file a comprehensive claim for hitting a deer, but it’s advisable to contact authorities.